Samuraichik/ToDoListFirebase/README.md

 # ToDoListFirebase
-Hello this is my second project Application about ToDoList with using firebase
+Hello this is my second project Application about ToDoList with using firebase and FaceBook and Google SDK integration.